Effective Date: March 31, 2023

-With respect to any Service that involves the transfer of funds, Settle has partnered with a depository institution to provide such Service.
-Settle’s current bank provider is Silicon Valley Bank (the “Bank”).
-Settle operates a software platform that sends payment and funds transfer instructions to the Bank.
-Settle is an agent of the Bank, and the Bank holds all funds and performs all funds transfers.
+With respect to any Service that involves the transfer of funds, Settle has partnered with depository institutions to provide such Service (individually and collectively the “Bank”).
+Settle operates a software platform that sends payment and funds transfer instructions to the Bank, and the Bank facilitates all funds transfers.

 By electronically accepting this Agreement or by establishing a Settle account or using the Service, you consent to and agree to comply with this Agreement as of the effective date set forth above.
 This Agreement incorporates by reference, and you hereby agree to, the following consents, schedules, and documents (collectively, “Schedules”):